ten0s/nginx-auth-ldap/README.md

 * Default: --
 * Context: http, server, loc, limit_expect

 Set the _realm_ to be used with the `WWW-Authenticate` response header when authentication failed or is missing.

+### ldap_health

+* Syntax: ldap_health;
+* Default: --
+* Context: http, server, loc, limit_expect

+Send LDAP bind request using `binddn`/`binddn_passwd` credentials, if available.
+Return 200 if bind is successful, 503 otherwise.

 ### auth_ldap_servers